RS-Milano/SkillFactory-FPW-2.0-B5.6-tic-tac-toe/README.md

     You can run the game via terminal using command ```python tic_tac_toe.py```

 Development plans:
-    Сlear the terminal and display a new field after each move Make an invincible AI
+    Сlear the terminal and display a new field after each move (done 03.04.2021) Make an invincible AI
-    Stop the game with the result "Draw" if the field is not full and there is no chance of winning
+    Stop the game with the result "Draw" if the field is not full and there is no chance of winning (done 03.04.2021)